sfioritto/planningforaliens-old/_posts/2016-04-11-why-js-development-is-crazy.md

 ![Bell Curve](/images/bell_curve_2.png)

-The state of Javascript development is overwhelming and confusing because everyone is over-engineering their apps by default without even realizing it.
+The state of Javascript development is overwhelming and confusing because everyone is overengineering their apps by default without even realizing it.

 How should you start a Javascript application?
 Should you ever use something like React or Angular?
 Should you use a package manager?
 What do you do if you don't?
 Are tests even necessary?
 Should you even generate the markup with Javascript?
+These are all questions you should be asking before starting with your gigantic tech stack by default.

 When you start a Javascript application, the key is to pick a spot on that bell curve just in front of where you think the app could